linghuaj/ios-rotten-tomato/README.md

 - [ ] All images fade in.
 - [x] For the larger poster, load the low-res first and switch to high-res when complete.
-- [ ] All images should be cached in memory and disk: AppDelegate has an instance of `NSURLCache` and `NSURLRequest` makes a request with `NSURLRequestReturnCacheDataElseLoad` cache policy.
+- [x] All images should be cached in memory and disk: AppDelegate has an instance of `NSURLCache` and `NSURLRequest` makes a request with `ReturnCacheDataElseLoad` cache policy.
 I tested it by turning off wifi and restarting the app.
 - [x] Customize the highlight and selection effect of the cell.
 - [x] Customize the navigation bar.
 - [x] Add a tab bar for Box Office and DVD.